sayoojcyriac/flink-streaming-demo/README.md

 <ul>
   <li>Stream words one by one from a dump</li>
   <li>Prints the count when the new word arrives</li>
-  <li>Prints out upto five most likely next words to be streamed by counting bi-grams and using then to derive probabilities</li>
+  <li>Predicts upto five most likely next words to be streamed by counting bi-grams occurrences and using them to derive probabilities</li>
 </ul>

 ## Prerequisites